Accelerated Weathering Testing

 Laboratory-Accelerated Weathering

-Because laboratory analysis is an artificial process, it’s mandatory to have test standards for weathering testing.
+Because laboratory analysis is an artificial process, it’s mandatory to have test standards for accelerated aging testing.

 Various procedures for accelerated weathering testing include exposure of non-metallic materials to simulate natural conditions.
 That can involve friction testing, rubber deterioration or plastic breakdown under solar radiation.